Seven Deadly Sins (novel series): Harper Grace

 Beth auditions to read a speech to the Governor but Harper cuts in to destroy Beth's chances.
 Harper wins by popularity and Beth went home angry.
 She looked to the drugs in her room and took them to school.
 She slipped one into Harper's water before her speech.
 Harper embarrasses herself in front of the entire school and runs out and into Kaia who, both wanting to escape Harper, takes the wheel and drive off.
 They go driving out of town and a red van wanders into their lane and crashes into the sports car killing Kaia.
 Harper starts having nightmares about Kaia and how it was her fault that Kaia was dead.
 Depressed, she tries to make things right but will not open up to anybody.
 In "Sloth" she realizes she has to live her life the way she wants and starts to let people in and opens up.
 In "Gluttony", Harper goes to Las Vegas and starts to begin her friendship with Adam again.
-Her plans take a turn for the worst when Beth admits she drugged Harper.
+Her plans take a turn for the worse when Beth admits she drugged Harper.
 Harper becomes angry and decides she is better off alone.
 At the end of the book she finds Beth about to jump off a roof but she teaches Beth that there is something to live for — you just have to find it.